gheorghiostapenco/gheorghiostapenco/README.md

 ---

-> *This profile is 100% code-managed with Terraform & GitHub Actions.
-Even my README is automated.*

----

 **P.S.** If you're hiring for **DevOps**, **SRE**, or **Platform Engineering** roles — let's talk!
 Drop me a message on [LinkedIn](https://linkedin.com/in/gostapenco) or star my **Budget Tracker** repo to say hi.